Educational Leadership - Ed.D.

 The cohort structure is essential to the philosophy of the program.
 Students enter and progress through courses as a group, fostering a team approach to studying and solving educational problems, and interpreting and disseminating the results of such study.
 An important outcome of the program is to establish, over time, a true network of working scholars who can examine, critique, support and complement one another's educational practice.

 Faculty use a variety of instructional methods with an emphasis on experiential, collaborative, project-based and interactive techniques.
 Instructional technology is used to design an innovative learning experience and serve as a model for what tomorrow's educational leaders will use in their schools and agencies.
-The opportunity for deep discussion with peers, faculty and advisors will occur in a hybrid format for on-ground students and through writing, video conferencing and teleconferencing for online students.
-Additionally, site visits and visiting professors are incorporated into the curriculum.
+Following a published weekend schedule, synchronous class meetings are augmented by asynchronous learning opportunities designed to address the needs of adult learners and busy professionals.

 Principal Residency Network (PRN)